logzio/logz-docs/_source/logzio_collections/_synthetic-monitoring-sources/ping-statistics.md

 ##### Check Logz.io for your metrics

-Give your metrics some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).
+Give your metrics some time to get from your system to ours, and then open [Open Search Dashboards](https://app.logz.io/#/dashboard/osd).
 All metrics that were sent from the Lambda function will have the prefix `ping_stats` in their name.

 {% include metric-shipping/custom-dashboard.html %} Install the pre-built dashboard to enhance the observability of your metrics.